We provide online therapy to high achievers in New York.

 Stage 3: Bargaining with Fate

-• “If only” thoughts, dwelling on what you could have done differently.
+• Thinking excessively about the “if only” scenarios, ruminating over what you could have done differently.

-• Attempts to contact your ex with pleas for reconciliation.
+• Trying to get in touch with your ex and asking them for reconciliation.

-• Praying or making deals with a higher power to bring back the relationship.
+• Praying or making a pact with a higher power to bring back the relationship.

 Stage 4: Depression